kohsuke/spark/docs/sql-ref-syntax-aux-show-views.md

 The `SHOW VIEWS` statement returns all the views for an optionally specified database.
 Additionally, the output of this statement may be filtered by an optional matching pattern.
 If no database is specified then the views are returned from the current database.
-Note that both global and local temporary views are also returned.
+Note that the command always lists global and temporary views regardless of a given database.

 ### Syntax
 {% highlight sql %}